 Housing costs in University Place are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

 Unlike some cities, University Place isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in University Place are a mix of both white- and blue-collar jobs.
-Overall, University Place is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in University Place who work in office and administrative support (12.67%), sales jobs (10.71%), and healthcare (9.25%).
+Overall, University Place is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in University Place who work in office and administrative support (12.91%), sales jobs (11.51%), and management occupations (9.00%).

 One of the nice things about University Place is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 University Place is an extremely ethnically-diverse city.
 The people who call University Place home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of University Place residents report their race to be White, followed by Asian.
 Important ancestries of people in University Place include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in University Place is English.
 Other important languages spoken here include Spanish and Korean.